karmitdandona/Pick-Up-Chips/README.md

 * After the game is over, the user is given the option to play again
 * If the user won, he/she is prompted to play again on Hard mode

+#### To Do:
+* get_welcome_response should only run first time the skill is launched (veteran users should not have to hear the full message everytime)